king0708/king0708/README.md

 I'm currently a Data Analyst at the National Center for Ecological Analysis and Synthesis ([NCEAS](https://www.nceas.ucsb.edu/)) in Santa Barbara, CA. My focus right now is on a project creating an inventory of digital assets that monitor life on earth, but I have a background in Forest and Ecosystem Ecology.
 I'm excited about working to make data more accessible and synthesizing exisiting data to answer questions in ecology and environmental science.

 #### Experience
-- 2022 - present: Data Analyst at NCEAS
+- 2022 - present: Postdoctoral Scientist at NCEAS
 - 2020 - 2022: Postdoctoral Fellow at the Smithsonian Environmental Research Center ([SERC](https://serc.si.edu/)))

 #### Education